chanduhvg/Farming-In-Guntur/README.md

 **Cotton**

-Cotton mainly used for clothes manfacturing and seeds are seperated from the cotton again used for the cultivation cotton crop
+Cotton mainly used for clothes manufacturing and seeds are separated from the cotton again used for the cultivation of cotton crop

 ![Cotton](https://upload.wikimedia.org/wikipedia/commons/thumb/6/68/CottonPlant.JPG/800px-CottonPlant.JPG)